Kingsford-Group/glitter/README.md

 @include “why.gw”
 ```

 Whitespace at the start of each line in a code block is removed in such a way to shift the code block as far to the left as possible.
 Blank lines at the start and end of the code block are removed.
-[NYI]

 Comments of the form `%line N “file”` are included whenever the file switches.

 Any lines before the first block encountered in a run are output between the command that starts the file (`Start` below) and the command that starts the content (`StartBook` below).
 This means that lines before the first block encountered are added to the LaTeX preamble (assuming you are using LaTeX).

+Unless you give the `-dont-build` option, the output of weave will be run through `pdflatex` (or whatever command is given by the `WeaveCommand` configuration option).

 ### Tangling